joshuacronemeyer/iSwipe-jQuery-Plugin/README.md

 We decided to write our own after having trouble finding one that worked well.
 You can check it out by browsing our website on your iOS device: [Heyday](http://heyday.co.nz/) - try swiping our client portfolio or open a gallery and navigate the thumbs with a vertical swipe and the main image with a horizontal swipe.

+*Features:*
+1. Has 4-way swipe support - up/down, left/right
-The plugin can operate in 3 modes: vertical only swipe, horizontal only swipe or both.
+2. Can operate in 3 modes: vertical only, horizontal only or both directions.
+3. Defined horizontal and vertical swipe thresholds

 It ain't perfect...
 -------------------